 Error Possible causes Solution Apart from the active network connection to the measuring device, other network connections are also being used.
 Make sure that no other network connections are established by the computer (also no WLAN) and close other programs with network access to the computer.
 If using a docking station for notebooks, make sure that a network connection to another network is not active.
 Not connecting to Web server Incorrect WLAN access data Check WLAN network status.
 Log on to the device again using WLAN access data.
-Verify that WLAN is enabled on the measuring device and operating device → ≅ 81.
+Verify that WLAN is enabled on the measuring device and operating device → ≅ 83.
 WLAN communication disabled - Not connecting to Web server, FieldCare or DeviceCare No WLAN network available Check if WLAN reception is present: LED on display module is lit blue Check if WLAN connection is enabled: LED on display module flashes blue Switch on instrument function.
 Network connection not present or unstable WLAN network is weak.
 Operating device is outside of reception range: Check network status on operating device.
 To improve network performance, use an external WLAN antenna.
 Parallel WLAN and Ethernet communication Check network settings.Temporarily enable only the WLAN as an interface.
 Web browser frozen and operation no longer possible Data transfer active Wait until data transfer or current action is finished.
 Connection lost Check cable connection and power supply.
 Refresh the Web browser and restart if necessary.
 Content of Web browser incomplete or difficult to read Not using optimum version of Web server.
 Use the correct Web browser version → Unsuitable view settings.
 Change the font size/display ratio of the Web browser.
-No or incomplete display of contents in the Web browser JavaScript not enabled JavaScript cannot be enabled Enable JavaScript.
-Enter http://XXX.XXX.X.XXX/ basic.html as the IP address.
-Operation with FieldCare or DeviceCare via CDI-RJ45 service interface (port 8000) Firewall of computer or network is preventing communication Depending on the settings of the firewall used on the computer or in the network, the firewall must be adapted or disabled to allow FieldCare/DeviceCare access.
+No or incomplete display of contents in the Web browser Operation with FieldCare or DeviceCare via CDI-RJ45 service interface (port 8000) Firewall of computer or network is preventing communication Depending on the settings of the firewall used on the computer or in the network, the firewall must be adapted or disabled to allow FieldCare/DeviceCare access.
 Flashing of firmware with FieldCare or DeviceCare via CDI-RJ45 service interface (via port 8000 or TFTP ports) Firewall of computer or network is preventing communication Depending on the settings of the firewall used on the computer or in the network, the firewall must be adapted or disabled to allow FieldCare/DeviceCare access.